Connor-S-G/HYPERCUBE-V1.0/README.md

 ## Prerequisites
 Must have Python with Pygame + Pygame-gui installed.
 ## Main Menu
-The title screen that is displayed when launched.
+The title screen that is displayed when launched (showing the moving Hypercube).

 ![mainmenu](https://user-images.githubusercontent.com/56166849/203427075-146e8733-c979-4064-9df2-2fad71bebd18.png)